msf/msf.github.io/blogpost-improving-dune-API.md

 - 1GB Result Cap: The API was capped at 1GB per query result because larger results were unnecessary for visualization purposes and could overwhelm the system’s memory.
 - No Pagination: Since visualizations generally required the entire dataset at once, there was no need for pagination.
-- Expensive Query Execution: our query execution is powerful but can be too slow or computationally expensive
+- Complex Query Execution: our query execution is powerful but massively complex queries can be too slow

 ## Expanding the Use Cases Served by Dune API